How to Get a Private Investigator License in North Carolina

 How North Carolina Compares

-North Carolina requires 0 hours of pre-license education for private investigators.
+North Carolina does not require any pre-license education hours.
 The average total cost in North Carolina is around $2,200, compared to the national average of $1,810.

 How Much Does a Private Investigator License Cost in North Carolina?